fbaltor/ts/README.md

-# Simple typescript + NodeJS starter
+# Simple TypeScript + NodeJS starter

-Repo created to better understand all the fundamental configurations for a properly typescript + NodeJS setup.
+Repo created to better understand all the fundamental configurations of a modern js based server setup.